Want to help us tell the UK about how we help people with IBD ?

-We are looking for a Digital Communications Officer to support our 2021 campaigns
+We are looking for a Digital Communications Officer – join us

 Read the Job Desc here:

 About the role

 Our Digital Communications Officer role is a new position in the IBD Registry that reflects both our fast growth and increasing maturity.
-This is an exciting new role to plan, create and deliver through our many digital channels the compelling content that will engage our key stakeholders: clinical teams, patients and the public, and industry, plus the ongoing performance analysis that will drive improved engagement.
-This role is critically focused on our upcoming Reshaping the Registry campaign over the next 12 months but may continue into a longer term role after that period.
+This is a new role to support our communications activities by building and delivering through our many digital channels the compelling content that will engage our key stakeholders

-You will be part of a small and growing and highly collaborative team, reporting to and working closely with the Projects/Programme Manager, as well as with clinical and academic data specialists and our partner organisations, including Crohn’s & Colitis UK, the BSG and RCP and our current partnership with University Hospitals Cambridge for the £5M IBD Hub project for HDR UK.
+You will be part of a small and growing and highly collaborative team, reporting to and working closely with the Communications & Engagement Manager, as well as with clinical and academic data specialists and our partner organisations, including Crohn’s & Colitis UK, the BSG and RCP and our current partnership with University Hospitals Cambridge for the £5M IBD Hub project for HDR UK.

 Your most important attributes will be your readiness and ability to learn, your ‘can do’ mindset coupled with a rigour of thinking and attention to details.
 Above all, you need to believe in our mission and want to join us to make a difference: our small team makes a big difference in IBD across the UK and this needs to be more than ‘just a job’ for you.